tk3369/BinaryTraits.jl/README.md

 ## Main Features

-The following features have already been implemented.
+Current features are listed below.
 Additional features are planned and logged in the issues list.

 * Define traits and assigning them to your own data types
 * Define composite traits that exhibits all of the underlying traits
 * Define interface contracts required for a trait
-* Verify if your data type fully implements all interface contracts
+* Verify that your data type fully implements all interface contracts
 * Define traits/interfaces in one module and use them from another module

 ## Credits